 Sunday : On arrival to Westport, check in to your accommodation which is where you will be staying for the trail.

-Monday: Transfer to Drummindoo Stud to meet your host Padraic Foy, your horse and the other riders.
+Monday: Transfer to Drummindoo Stud to meet your host Padraic, your horse and the other riders.
 After an assessment ride in the indoor arena, riders and horses are transferred to the village of Aughagower for the Aughagower Ride.
-This takes us through the village of Curvey, along the shores of Knappagh Lake, through the village of Mountbrown and returning to Aughagower via an old shepherd’s track.
+This takes us through the villages of Curvey, Lankill and Knappagh Beg where we picnic on the shores of Knappagh Lake, then on to Drumhill before returning to Aughagower via Peggy's Boreen.
 After riding there is a chance for riders to visit the round tower and monastic site which dates back to the 7th century.

 Tuesday: Transfer to Cloona just outside of Westport.
-Today we take the Skelp Ride towards the east side of Croagh Patrick (Ireland's Holy Mountain) and then on to Teevnacroagha to ride in the footsteps of Saint Patrick to the foot of the mountain which has been a site of worship for over 3,000 years.
-We cross the Owenwee river and on to the peat bog tracks at Owenwee to see the bog oak and how the peat is harvested before finishing the day at Cloona.
+Today we take the Skelp Ride towards the east side of Croagh Patrick (Ireland's Holy Mountain which has been a site of worship for over 3,000 years.).
+This mountain path gives us a great view of Clew Bay.
+We ride through Prospect and picnic near the ruins of a holmestead which dates back to pre famine times.
+Then on to Teevnacroagha where we ride in the footsteps of St. Patrick (Ireland's patron saint) and Brackloon before finishing the day at Cloona.

 Thursday: We pick up the trail again at Formoyle (our base for the next two days) for the Feenone Ride.
 This takes us over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River and on to the bog roads at Feenone.
-Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen resided there in the 1500,s and controlled all the waters of Clew Bay) can clearly be seen.
-We then head for Doughmakeon Strand where we can canter and gallop before returning to base.
+Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen resided there in the 1500,s and controlled all the waters of Clew Bay) and Inishturk Island can clearly be seen.
+We then head for Carrowniskey beach where we can canter and gallop before returning to base.

 Saturday: Depart after breakfast with fond memories of your equestrian adventure.